deva666/Peko/README.md

     `PermissionResult.Denied` -> returned when at least one of the permissions was denied

-    `PermissionResult.NeedsRationale` -> subclass of `PermissionResult.Denied`, returned when Android OS signals that at least one of the permissions needs to show a rationale
+    `PermissionResult.Denied.NeedsRationale` -> subclass of `PermissionResult.Denied`, returned
+    when Android OS signals that at least one of the permissions needs to show a rationale

     `PermissionResult.Denied.DeniedPermanently` -> subclass of `PermissionResult.Denied`, returned when no
     permissions need a Rationale and at least one of the permissions has a ticked Do Not Ask Again check box

+    `PermissionResult.Denied.JustDenied` -> subclass of `PermissionResult.Denied`, returned
+    when no Rationale needed nor permanently denied

 * `PermissionRationale` interface was removed.
 Library does not show Permission Rationales anymore.
     You can check now if `PermissionResult` is of type `PermissionResult.NeedsRationale` and implement the rationale yourself.